waterlink/property-based-testing-playground/README.md

 # Property Based Testing Playground

-This is the repository for some PBT researching to do.
+This is the repository for some Property Based Testing researching to do.

 ## LICENSE